 Before any presets can be applied to fixtures, they must be created first.
-Create a preset by moving the individual fixtures to the desired position and click Save Preset (hint: give the preset a good name that identifies that position clearly - this will save time later when editing presets).
-The saved preset will now be displayed in the list.
+Create a preset by moving the individual fixtures to the desired position and click Save Preset on the preset list. (hint: give the preset a good name that identifies that position clearly - this will save time later when editing the presets).

+The preset will now show up on the preset list.

 When saving a new preset, a value will be saved for all fixtures - fixtures excluded by the fixture selection (see below) will save the default top/left pan/tilt position.

-When editing an existing preset the fixture selection will decide for which fixtures the preset is modified.
+When editing a preset, the fixture selection on the preset list will decide which fixture positions are resaved within the preset :